unm-campus-histories/spaces/docs/essays/university-advisement-center.md

 How the Building has Changed over the Years.

 Over the years, the Student Services Center has also become a place to hold live classes.
 First, it was just for advisement and storage, but it has expanded to hold classrooms and has added an elevator to the building, to go along with the staircase that is displayed.
+The building has become a versatile use over time, and it serves as a Huge Benefit to the improvements of UNM Main campus since it broke ground in 1977.